DIAMOND PAINTING KITS

 Each of our kits are full drilled and include everything you need to create this fabulous design.
 Ideal to frame and give as a gift.

 Sticky canvas with colour code guide - easy to follow guide ensuring a perfect finish.
 Each square is colour coded so you can pick it up at any point without losing your place.

-Square drills/crystals - all the crystals you need to complete the design, separated by colour.
+Square drills/resin rhinestones - all the drills you need to complete the design, separated by colour.

 Pick up tool - this handy tool allows you to pick up the crystals from the coloured side, and place down in the correct position.
 Apply a small amount of pressure to the crystal to pick up in one go, then place onto the correct colour coded square.

 Handy sorting tray - the tray is a great tool for holding the crystals close to the canvas while you work, as well as preventing any from getting lost or mixed up with other colours.